-- 42. Generally, in relation to the interface risks of tram operations, control measures rely on ensuring compatibility and cooperation with road traffic control authorities.
-Precautions include: - consideration of optimum positioning of lines when designing new or extended tramways, ensuring inter-visibility (between pedestrians and drivers); - design of tram stops and crossings to minimise risk of pedestrians crossing in front of trams - tram design: - signage to warn road users and pedestrians about the presence of trams; - offsetting tram rail in the road carriageway surface to reduce skid risk; - optimising the layout of street furniture to reduce the secondary effects of collisions between trams and road vehicles; - tram driver competence, including defensive driving techniques; and - educational and promotional material to raise awareness amongst the general public. - 43.
-The Highway Code also contains specific advice for road users on tramways.
-It is not clear of the extent to which there is understanding of these parts of Code, particularly among pedestrians, cyclists and horse riders who are not subject to any compulsory testing on it. - 44.
-Activity: ORR will continue to monitor accident reporting and engage with tramway companies as and when issues arise.
+43. Generally, in relation to the interface risks of tram operations, control measures rely on ensuring compatibility and cooperation with road traffic control authorities.
+Precautions include:

+- consideration of optimum positioning of lines when designing new or extended tramways, ensuring inter-visibility (between pedestrians and drivers); - design of tram stops and crossings to minimise risk of pedestrians crossing in front of trams; - tram design; - signage to warn road users and pedestrians about the presence of trams; - offsetting tram rail in the road carriageway surface to reduce skid risk; - optimising the layout of street furniture to reduce the secondary effects of collisions between trams and road vehicles; - consideration of pedestrian and cyclist desire lines created or modified by the tramway, to reduce conflict points; - tram driver competence, including defensive driving techniques; and - educational and promotional material to raise awareness amongst the general public.

+44. The Highway Code also contains specific advice for road users on tramways.
+It is not clear of the extent to which there is understanding of these parts of Code, particularly among pedestrians, cyclists and horse riders who are not subject to any compulsory testing on it.

+45. Activity: ORR will continue to monitor accident reporting and engage with tramway companies as and when issues arise.

-Chapter 6a Track
+Chapter 6a: Track

-- 45. Tramways are more modern networks than other GB rail networks and purpose built. - 46.
-Some networks have inherited heavy rail track sections that are susceptible to the same risks as on the mainline although trams speeds are lower meaning that the track is over engineered for its use. - 47.
-There is a particular issue about grooved rail in street-running areas where road vehicles, cyclists and pedestrians share the same space as the trams.
+46. Tramways are more modern networks than other GB rail networks and purpose built.

+47. Some networks have inherited heavy rail track sections that are susceptible to the same risks as on the mainline although trams speeds are lower meaning that the track is over engineered for loads imposed by tram operations.

+48. There is a particular issue about grooved rail in street-running areas where road vehicles, cyclists and pedestrians share the same space as the trams.
 The design and maintenance, therefore, must not introduce additional hazards to these other road users.
 This also limits the design and placement of associated hardware, for example, signalling equipment.

-- 48. A tram derailment in a congested shopping high street introduces additional risk to pedestrians and others that is not generally present in other railway networks.
-Derailments have occurred at the intersection between road running and track sections. - 49.
-Tramways generally utilise trail-able points to make both in service and emergency facing moves.
+49. A tram derailment in a congested shopping high street introduces additional risk to pedestrians and others that is not generally present in other railway networks.
+Derailments have occurred at the intersection between road running and track sections.
+The derailment of an intermediate of rear bogie may not always be immediately obvious to a tram driver and there is the potential for serious harm before they are alerted.

+50. Tramways generally utilise trail-able points to make both in service and emergency facing moves.
 There have been a number of slow speed derailments on UK tramways where trams have "split the points" due to the point blades moving under a passing train due to incorrect adjustment of the points mechanisms.
+This has resulted in significant disruption and often requires detrainment with the associated risk of passenger accidents.

+51. Tram vehicles are normally able to operate on gradients steeper than conventional rail vehicles, however care must be taken by designers to minimise vertical gradients and curvature where reasonably practicable.

-This has resulted in significant disruption and often requires detrainment with the attendant risks of passenger accidents. - 50.
-Trams may run on significant slopes and are fitted with magnetic track brakes to provide additional braking which is not seen on the mainline. - 51.
-It is essential that tramways have appropriate standards for the inspection of their specific infrastructure, action levels and maintenance documentation.
+52. It is essential that tramways have appropriate standards for the inspection of their specific infrastructure, action levels and maintenance documentation.
 ORR expects tramways to have robust inspection and maintenance regimes for all differing point mechanisms on GB tramways.
-The use of standards from the mainline railway is often inappropriate for tramway components and using such standards unquestioningly can import risk. - 52.
-Activity: Wheel rail interface and derailment risk for tramways continue to be our main focus on activity in this area.
+The use of standards from the mainline railway is often inappropriate for tramway components and using such standards unquestioningly can import risk.

+53. Activity: Wheel rail interface and derailment risk for tramways continue to be our main focus on activity in this area.
+We will monitor the industry's work to improve understanding of the risk and systems to detect and respond to derailments.

-Chapter 6b: Civil Engineering
+Chapter 6b: Civil engineering assets